Electrical Contractor Marketing: 2026 Guide

 Setup requires license verification and background checks — more friction than other trades, but also what creates the trust badge that matters to homeowners.

-4. Specialization — the electrical growth angle most contractors miss
+4. Specialization and technical expertise — the growth angle most miss

 Electrical has natural specialization opportunities that can significantly expand lead flow: